"Just take paracetamol and lie down in a dark room.", what you've probably been told

 Migraine

-NICE CG150 sets the diagnostic pathway for migraine and the order in which preventive treatments should be tried (propranolol, topiramate, amitriptyline, candesartan).
-Once a patient has failed at least four preventives, separate NICE Technology Appraisals cover CGRP monoclonal antibody injections (TA682 erenumab, TA659 galcanezumab, TA764 fremanezumab, TA871 eptinezumab) and TA260 covers Botox for chronic migraine.
+NHS guideline CG150 sets the diagnostic pathway for migraine and lists the preventive treatments that should be tried (propranolol, topiramate, amitriptyline, and candesartan as an off-label option).
+Once a patient has failed at least three preventives, separate NHS Technology Appraisals cover CGRP monoclonal antibody injections (TA682 erenumab, TA659 galcanezumab, TA764 fremanezumab, TA871 eptinezumab); TA260 covers Botox for chronic migraine.

 The wait: Most patients fail 2–3 preventives before anyone mentions CGRP injections.

 GPs often stop at one or two preventives and never document the failure trail that unlocks CGRP injections or Botox.
-Medication-overuse headache from daily triptans or codeine is also routinely missed, and patients are rarely told that CGRP injections are NHS-funded under specific NICE TAs once the preventive ladder is exhausted.
+Candesartan as an off-label preventive is frequently forgotten.
+Medication-overuse headache from daily triptans or codeine is also routinely missed, and patients are rarely told that CGRP injections are NHS-funded under specific NHS Technology Appraisals once the preventive ladder is exhausted.

 • A CG150-aligned diagnosis (migraine with/without aura, chronic migraine, medication-overuse headache)